Firstly, has Brexit damaged the market?

 One of the under estimated brands of the dirt bike world is Bultaco and Montesa and I believe that these machines will explode in price once old memories are stirred. however they have been performing respectfully enough.

-Unfortunately there are no official figures available for such sales, so these figures are from in-house research and decades in the motorcycle industry.
-I think you will agree that, classic motorcycle investment is one of the best kept secrets to high yield tax free investing.
-To understand more about this exciting, tax-efficient, high yield and fun way to invest, feel free to call and find out more.
+I think you will agree that, classic motorcycle investment is one of the best kept secrets to high return tax-free investing.
+To understand more about this exciting, tax-efficient, high return and fun way to invest, feel free to call and find out more.